eCubed/DevNotes/2019-06-09-04-templating-exposing-values-to-template.md

 Let's now focus on `<ng-template #itemTemplate>`.
 In the `<ng-template>` tag, we use `let-` to declare a variable that we can access from inside that `<ng-template>`.
 The typical syntax is `let-variableNameWeWantUpFront`="variableNameExposedByNgTemplateOutlet".
-With `let-alternate="isAlternate"`, we are accessing the `isAlternate` property as exposed from inside our component's `*ngTemplateOutlet` declaration, and "renaming" it to "alternate" for use in our template.
+With `let-alternate="isAlternate"`, we are accessing the `isAlternate` property as exposed from inside our component's `*ngTemplateOutlet` declaration, and "renaming" it to "alternate" for use in our `<ng-template>`.
 Notice that the `let-item` isn't set to a specific exposed property.
 This is because we *already know* that we specified a default/primary property via the `$implicit` property name back in `*ngTemplateOutlet`.
 We could've said `let-oneOfTheItems`, then `oneOfTheItems` would hold the value of whatever we set `$implicit` to at `*ngTemplateOutlet`.